-Here’s what appears on The Bottom Drawer Book’s dedication page.
+Here’s what appears on The Bottom Drawer Book: the after death action plan‘s dedication page.
 These names, the people and their work, hold a special significance for me.

 It’s been 10 years since Private Kevin Elliott was killed in a Taliban ambush in Afghanistan.
 He was on foot patrol when he was killed in an explosion caused by a rocket-propelled grenade in the Babaji district, Helmand province.
 He was 24 when he died on 31 August 2009.

 I learned about Pte Elliott’s death when I saw a photograph in an online media article.
 The image stopped me and my tracks and I found myself staring at it for ages.
 I clearly remember where I was and what I was doing when I saw it.
 The incredible photograph by Jeff J Mitchell said so much but left me wanting to know more.